ferdiangunawan/adaptive_screen_flutter/README.md

 ## Getting started

-You can custom the brakepoint of the screen width or just use the default of this package for the screen width.
+You can customize the brakepoint of the screen width or just use the default of this package for the screen width.

 ## Usage

-The defaut brake point of tab is `600.0` and `950` for the web.
+The defaut brake point of tablet is `600.0` and `950` for the web.

 OR